BrkRaw/brkraw/paper.md

 To provide more convenience on accessing the raw data during data analysis the BrkRaw python API will load the data as python object using either Nibabel or SimpleITK, which the two major IO modules widely utilizing in python medical imaging communities, that enable to avoid unnecessary file conversion.
-In addition to this, the module provide some minor function for the neuroimaging research as below.
+In addition to this, the module provide some minor function for the neuroimaging research as follows.
-1. For fMRI image, it preserves slice timing information in NifTi Header
+1) For fMRI image, it preserves slice timing information in NifTi Header.
-2. In order to reduce the size of the file, VisuCoreSlope and Offset parameter are used instead correcting it.
+2) In order to reduce the size of the file, VisuCoreSlope and Offset parameter are used instead correcting it.
-3. Provide function to extract diffuse direction as FSL format (bval, bvec, bmat).
+3) Provide function to extract diffuse direction as FSL format (bval, bvec, bmat).

 Brkraw module is currently utilizing as a first-line tool in our group at The University of North Carolina at Chapel Hill for operating image acquisition core service as well as several on-going projects in our institute